ymrl/aria-attribute-types/packages/aria-attribute-types/README.md

 This package provides type definitions for WAI-ARIA attributes in both camelCase and kebab-case, designed for use in TypeScript environments such as React or other JSX-based frameworks.

 In JSX, TypeScript does not perform type checking on unknown kebab-case attributes.
 As a result, typos in ARIA attributes can go unnoticed.
-To address this, aria-types offers:
+To address this, aria-attribute-types offers:

 - CamelCase ARIA props, such as `ariaLabel`, `ariaHidden`, etc., to enable full type checking in JSX.
 - A conversion utility to transform camelCase ARIA props into kebab-case (ariaLabel → aria-label) for rendering to HTML.